alexllc/HTE/exp/2020-10-27-external_validation_mixed_HTE/doc/2020-10-27-BRCA_external_validation.md

 - Performance measures

     - Vales of R-loss criterion ("debiased.error" column)
-    - Calibration with built in `test_calibration` function
+    - Calibration similar to the built in `test_calibration` function
+        - whether the internal tau prediction is well calibrated with the external tau prediction

 #### Considerations
 - Perhaps we should not perform prediction on datasets other than